Lucassifoni/imago/README.md

 # Imago

 Bindings (for my usage) to image-rs/image.
 Mainly because I didn't find any Elixir/Erlang library to iterate over pixels of compressed formats like Jpeg.
+I'll need to at least open/process a bit/save images from rust.

 At the time of this writing, it supports only one thing : getting a `Vec<u8>` from Rust with `r, g, b, a` ordering, from a file path.